 The AusNCP offers a mechanism to help parties resolve conflicts where other grievance processes may have failed.
 Complaints are also known as Specific Instances and examine allegations of non-observance of the OECD Guidelines for Multinational Enterprises.

 National Contact Points (NCPs) are not judicial bodies.
 The AusNCP has no authority to operate a legal process when hearing complaints and is not responsible for providing redress.
-NCPs focus on bringing parties together for mutually beneficial dialogue (referred to as good offices) that ultimately leads to resolution and increased awareness of the Guidelines.
+NCPs focus on bringing parties together for mutually beneficial dialogue (referred to as good offices) that increases awareness of the Guidelines and encourages resolution.